What is Art Psychotherapy?

 "(...) the art you make is irrevocably bound to the times and places of your life" (Bayles & Orland 1993, p.52)

 In therapy, these meaningful visuals can be externalised.
 This creates distance and can help you see things more clearly.
 Additionally, there is also a sensory experience with the smell, touch and sound of materials which include pens, paper, collage, charcoal, pastels, paint and clay.
-The use of materials can also have a calming effect.

 The Art Psychotherapy approach might feel more familiar to children because play, games and art are part of a child's tools to express, re-enact and process what they come across.